Liupeter01/Distributed-Instant-Messaging-System-Development/README.md

 ### Basic Infrastructures

--

 **It's strongly suggested to use docker to build up those services ^_^**

 **If you intended to pass a host directory, please use absolute path.**

 #### Redis Memory Database

-- Create a local volume on host machine and editing configration files. **Please don't forget to change your password.**
+- Create a local volume on host machine and editing configuration files. **Please don't forget to change your password.**

   ```ini
   #if you are using windows, please download WSL2